BrianMillerS/wine_quality_classification/README.md

 - [Project Description](#project-description)
 - [Project Results](#project-results)

-## Project Question
+## Project Overview

-+ **Can we predict wine quality (good vs bad) from the wine's physical and chemical properties?**
-+ What makes a wine have a better score than others?
+This project delved into predicting wine quality based on physical and chemical traits using machine learning.
+We experimented with four models: XGBoost, Random Forest, Logistic Regression, and Naive Bayes.
+XGBoost outperformed other models due to its superior handling of complex variable interactions and its flexibility in fine-tuning, achieving an accuracy of 0.85 and an F1 Score of 0.86.
+Interestingy, higher alcohol content is a major indicator of quality, alongside factors like sulphate content and acidity, which contribute significantly to a wine's aroma and flavor.

 ## Methods Overview
 + Exploratory Data Analysis